JYU-GENIUS-project/snackbar_v1/reqeng/Software_Requirements_Specification_v1.1.md

 - **Purchase limit per transaction** (optional, range: 1-50 items, default: unlimited)

 **FR-6.1.1:** Price validation:
-- Must be between 0.01 and 999.99
+- Must be between 0.01 and 999.99 EUR
 - Must have exactly 2 decimal places
 - Cannot be negative or zero
-- Display error message if validation fails: "Price must be between 0.01 and 999.99"
+- Display error message if validation fails: "Price must be between 0.01€ and 999.99€"

 **FR-6.1.2:** Purchase limit validation:
 - If set, must be between 1 and 50